nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 **Parameter Definitions:**

 - `--accession OSD-###` - OSD accession ID (replace ### with the OSD number being processed), used to retrieve the urls for the ISA archive and raw reads hosted on the OSDR
-- `--config-type` - Instructs the script to extract the metadata required for Amplicon Sequencing data processing from the ISA archive
+- `--config-type` - instructs the script to extract the metadata required for Amplicon Sequencing data processing from the ISA archive
-- `--config-version` - Specifies the `dp-tools` configuration version to use, a value of `Latest` will specify the most recent version
+- `--config-version` - specifies the `dp-tools` configuration version to use, a value of `Latest` will specify the most recent version
-- `--isa-archive` - Specifies the *ISA.zip file for the respective OSD dataset, downloaded in the `dpt-get-isa-archive` command
+- `--isa-archive` - specifies the *ISA.zip file for the respective OSD dataset, downloaded in the `dpt-get-isa-archive` command

 **Input Data:**